-Students are allowed 4 day/occurrences of absence per semester for which illness can be excused with a parent phone call and/or note.
+Students are allowed 4 days/occurrences of absence per semester for which illness can be excused with a parent phone call and/or note.
 If a student reaches four parent contact absences (a partial day occurrence or full day occurrence will both be counted for the purposes of personal illness/parent contact days as 1 day of absence), all subsequent absences without a doctor's medical excuse will be considered as unexcused.
+Five unexcused absences will result in referral to the county truancy board.